Primary Navigation Mobile

 The automatic gearbox spoils the HS’s drive.

-While more powerful than the Volkswagen Group’s 1.5-litre TSI petrol engine – used in cars such as the Skoda Karoq, Volkswagen Tiguan and Seat Ateca – it’s actually slower in terms of outright performance.
+While more powerful than the Volkswagen Group’s 1.5-litre TSI petrol engine – used in cars such as the Skoda Karoq, Volkswagen Tiguan and Seat Ateca – the HS is actually slower than its rivals in terms of outright performance.
 Getting to 60mph in the HS will take around 9.6 seconds, whereas those aforementioned rivals can manage it a second quicker.
 This petrol engine, while a great improvement over the one in the previous HS, is still quite coarse and not as accomplished as those used in most European rivals.

 Hybrid engines